amurrell/deploy-commands/README.md

 ```
 - yoursite.com
 ----- deploy-commands
------ commands      # symbolic link to deploy-commands/nuxt-deploy
+----- commands      # symbolic link to deploy-commands/pm2-deploy
 ----- 1.0.0         # release on tag
 ----- 1.0.1         # release on tag
 ----- dev           # release on branch
 ----- ecosystem.config.js
 ```

-Ensure that the "NAME OF YOUR SERVER" matches the appservername config or the `-s` switch in the release/deploy/nuxt commands
+Ensure that the "NAME OF YOUR SERVER" matches the appservername config or the `-s` switch in the release/deploy/pm2-deploy/commands

 From that folder, run your `pm2 start`